 Beneath the surface of a planet or moon similar conductive heat transfers can occur to warmer regions, transferring energy from the Sun even down to the center of the core.
 For example, the temperature at the core of our Moon is thought to be over 1300ºC.
 Could it have cooled off in billions of years?
 When you consider how cold the surface gets on the dark side, the answer is certainly "yes" if there were no solar radiation.
 Any matter half way between the nearest stars would be close to -273ºC which is about the coldest anything can be.

 The best confirmation for the hypothesis comes from the planet Uranus.
 There is no convincing evidence of significant net energy loss at the top of its atmosphere, so it is not just "cooling off" or generating energy from mass in its small solid core that is about half the mass of Earth and is at a temperature of about 5,000ºC.
 The solar radiation is mostly absorbed in a methane layer near the very top of its atmosphere that is thousands of kilometers high.
 Yet somehow over the life of the planet we know that some of that solar energy must be getting down into the atmosphere and keeping it at existing temperatures at each and every altitude.
 This could only happen if the hypothesis on the Home page is correct See also the diagram here.
 Yes, it is the Sun which keeps all planets and moons at existing temperatures, even down to the center of their cores.
 Consider reading this site, and watch Senator Malcolm Roberts' speech.
-Genuine discussion is invited on this blog.
+Discussion is invited on this blog.
 For the last nail in the greenhouse coffin read this experiment.

 There is evidence in the temperature records that there were peaks roughly around the years 1880, 1940 and 2000 indicating a superimposed cycle of just under 60 years which can also be traced further back.
 We see this cycle (correctly positioned) in the above plot which is derived from angular momentum determined by planetary orbits.